 Many of our customers have ordered our bare root fruit trees, berries and other plants either online or through our mail order catalog for many years.
 They like our high quality root stock, extensive selection of hard-to-find items, personal service and our guarantee that plants will grow if suited for your climate.

 Most trees are 5/8" caliper and will be cut down to about three to three and a half feet to fit into the shipping box.
 They will be shipped bare root, which means that they are dormant with no leaves, no soil and no pot.
 Hence, they need to be planted as soon as possible after receipt.
 When fruit trees are dormant, they are very resistant to cold, so do not hestitate to plant unless the weather is particularly foul.
 If you cannot plant straight away, it is vital that the roots are kept moist until planting.
 Instructions that cover most eventualities will be sent with your shipment.

 How We Ship

 Our website accepts orders from September through early March, but we suggest that you order early for best selection since some items are in limited supply.
-We ship via UPS to most of the continental U.S. and by Priority Mail to Hawaii and Puerto Rico.
+We ship via UPS to most of the continental U.S. and by Priority Mail to Puerto Rico.
 Orders are shipped January through the first week of March, depending upon your choice of ship date.
 See Ordering & Shipping Info and Choosing Ship Time for more details.

 Backyard Orchard Culture